diegoparrilla/sidecart-site/quickstart.md

 ## Step 4.
 (Optional) Copy the ROM images onto the microSD card

-To get the ROM images for your SidecarT you can use your own images or you can have a look at this repo [here](https://romimages.sidecart.xyz) to download the available ROM images.
+To get the ROM images for your SidecarT you can use your own images or you can have a look at this [collection](/roms) to download the available ROM images.

 As a side not, SidecarT support STEEM ROM images format out of the box.